SteveBarnes-BH/bh_pip/README.md

 Additionaly pip has a number of mechanisms for picking up the settings to use, _with a non-inituative set of precidences_.

 This all adds up to the potential for the users to often find that they cannot use pip which can block progress or lead to less than optimal maintainance & installation practices.
 Probably the number one topic of conversation in the Python Yammer groups within GE has been "pip is not working for me/us" and many hours of work have been lost attempting to resolve such issues.
-GE_pip was born out of this.
+BH_pip was born out of this.

 ## How does it do what it does?
 The possible proxy settings are taken from a number of sources, including whichever pac.pac file Internet Explorer would currently use, a list of historic proxies, etc..